 Music

-JB vinyl chart: Lady Gaga heads straight to the top
+JB vinyl chart: Ethel Cain debuts at the top

 Fatboy Slim review: Mt Duneed Estate, Geelong, Victoria, March 22, 2025